Do you love Girl Scout cookies, but follow a gluten free diet? This Thin Mint Cookies recipe uses gluten free flour for a yummy homemade dessert!

 That said, I miss Thin Mints.
-So I decided that it was time to stop wishing I could eat Thin Mints, and figure out a good substitute.
+So I decided that it was time to stop wishing I could eat them, and figure out a good substitute.

-This Gluten Free Thin Mint Cookies recipe uses slightly healthier ingredients than the real thing, too.
+This Gluten Free Thin Mint Cookies recipe uses slightly better ingredients than the real thing, too.
 So I don’t have to feel quite so guilty for indulging.
 Homemade is always better, right?